whyvez/auth0-angular/README.md

 });
 ```

 The `$http` interceptor handles the call, adds the `Authorization` header and the request works.
-From an users perspective all the controller logic regarding XHR calls will remain the same.
+From an users perspective all the controller logic regarding XHR calls will remain the same but now the server can determine whether is authenticated or not.